-In the throes of the winter doldrums, even the heartwarming notion of simply going to the bar isn’t enough to shake those seasonal chills.
+In the throes of the cold weather doldrums, even the heartwarming notion of simply going to the bar isn’t enough to shake those seasonal chills.
 But you don’t have to wait until spring to get active and hit the town: You can toss back a tipple or two and practice your breast stroke in a heated pool, pummel an opponent in a virtual boxing match, or hit the indoor links at the best bars with activities in NYC.

 Wall Street Bath Financial District Want to swim in a heated pool?
 How about soak in a hot tub?
 Or is sweating in a baking cedar-paneled Russian sauna more your speed?
 What about sitting in a warm-and-misty eucalyptus steam room?
 This “schvitz” has it all.
 It’s easy to spend an entire day here, rotating between two-floors of bath house adventures and Matryoshka, the bath’s adjacent bar/restaurant.
 Matryoshka’s menu includes serves wine, Russian beers, vodka, and traditional bites like borscht, steamed pelmeni dumplings and veal tongue stroganoff.
 Entrance fee: $50